 We're street photographers (although self-taught and amateur), yet the fact that we haven't gotten around to updating our crop-frame DSLRs means that our kit is within the reach of anyone within even a passing interest in photography.
 And whilst we are constantly wanting to buy more lenses, the three that we carry will allow you take take excellent photos in almost any situation - whether it's the old man at a market stall, the stunning landscape on your hike or cool photos of your new buddies and you having fun.

-For months we were umming and ahhhing over then need to upgrade from our entry-level SLR, not keen to have to replace all our lenses should we opt for a full-frame model.
-And then we discovered the 70D.
+For months we were umming and ahhhing over the need to upgrade from our entry-level SLR, not keen to have to replace all our lenses should we opt for a full-frame model.
+And then we discovered the Canon 70D.

 It was an easy decision.